 How powerful is the sun?
 According to the U.S. National Renewable Energy Laboratories (NREL), the amount of energy from the sunlight that falls to the earth in one hour could supply the world’s energy needs for an entire year!
 Powerful indeed.

 In 2016, solar power was the fastest-growing source of new energy around the globe.
 Though it still accounts for only about 2 percent of total electricity generation in the United States, solar energy has proven itself as a viable form of renewable energy, poised for continued growth in years to come.

 And the best part about solar energy?
 As long as the sun shines, we can use it to heat, cool, and light our homes and businesses, without polluting our precious planet.

 What is solar energy?

 Solar energy captures the sun’s light (photons) and converts it to electricity (voltage), thus producing the term “photovoltaic,” or PV.
-It can be used to power homes, businesses, cars, aircraft, calculators and other small appliances, along with many other diverse applications.
+It can be used to power homes, businesses, cars, aircrafts, calculators and other small appliances, along with many other diverse applications.